 Studies have shown that 98 percent of the news published or broadcast about climate change is negative and essentially gloom inducing.
-In this excerpt from Mark Hertsquard's book Hot: Living Through the Next Fifty Years on Earth, the news is different-it is a story of desertification being reversed in the face of more challenging rainfall conditions.
+In this excerpt from Mark Hertsqaard's book Hot: Living Through the Next Fifty Years on Earth, the news is different-it is a story of desertification being reversed in the face of more challenging rainfall conditions.
 The hero in this story is Yacouba Sawadogo, known in Burkina Faso, Africa, as "the man who stopped the desert."
 This is a story about how solutions arise from practice and place, from people who know the land-farmers who have made important discoveries about what is known as tree intercropping.
 Tree intercropping is not a new discovery; it has been around for millennia.
 One of the gifts global warming bestows to the world is the impetus to find our way back to practices once known and understood.
 In the West, there has been a long-standing premise that it had to help Africa "develop."
 The Western aid and development model for addressing poverty has been dismantled by both Africans and many studies, yet it persists.
 In Mark's work, people are growing three things: trees, crops, and wisdom.
-Foreign aid, sacks of genetically modified corn, and handouts come and go, but if we are to successfully address global warming, we should learn to trust the capacity of people everywhere to understand the consequences and imagine place-based solutions on a collaborative basis, and not force solutions upon them, however well intentioned.
+Foreign aid, sacks of genetically modified corn, and handouts come and go, but if we are to successfully address global warming, we should learn to trust the capacity of people everywhere to understand the consequences and imagine place-based solutions on a collaborative basis, and not force solutions upon them, however well intentioned. -PH he had to be at least sixty and perhaps closer to seventy years old.
+That means he was born well before 1960, the year the country now known as Burkina Faso gained independence from France, which explains why he was never taught to read and write.